-Emily is a researcher focusing on relationships between design, science and their histories, a sound practitioner and curator.
+Emily is a design scholar and sound practitioner, exploring relationships between design, science and their histories, and the role of sound in history practice.

 Gallery